 Rain barrels are an easy do-it-yourself green technique that collects rooftop runoff into a barrel.
 The tap and hose at the bottom of the barrel allow easy access to the water so that it can be used later to water your plants.

-Rain barrel can be attached to the downspout in the gutter to collects the water during a rainstorm, then stores it or slows it down, so they can be used later to water the garden.
-Typically you want to keep it accessible and you can make it with plants around it to hide it.
+Rain barrel can be attached to the downspout in the gutter to collects the water.
+Most of the time the water is collected form the roof through the rain gutter, down the downspout, with the help of the downspout diverte, right in to the barrel.
+You want to keep you barrel accessible and you can make it with plants around it to hide it.

 The barrels are wildly available.
 Look on the internet to find a local source.
 A lot of municipalities have them available for residents.
 You can also find it at Do It Yourself stores, hardware stores, and most garden centers.